urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/02 Arrays and loops.md

   public clone() method
     All array classes have this method
-    Creates a shallow copy of the array
+    Creates a shallow copy of the array public boolean equals()
+    Check whether the two references point to the same object or not.
+    In other words, equals method of array classes returns the same result as ==

 Labels
   Labels are declared in the way "${label}: ${loop}"